nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

   Use case ends.

-**Use case: Mark a contact as paid or unpaid**
+**Use case 3: Mark a contact as paid or unpaid**

 **MSS**

 1. User requests to mark or unmark a contact.
-2. AddressBook marks or unmarks contact and shows a confirmation message.
+2. FART marks or unmarks contact and shows a confirmation message.

     Use case ends.